krisanvalerie/krisanvalerie.github.io/README.md

 💼 Presales, Customer Success, and Project Team for Dryad Networks at [9Sky Ventures](https://9skyventures.com/) (contract)

-🤝 Other Human Service and Natural Resource Management Works are listed on my [LinkedIn](https://www.linkedin.com/in/kvalerie)
+🤝 Other Human Service and Natural Resource Management works are listed on my [LinkedIn](https://www.linkedin.com/in/kvalerie)

 ## More about me:
 <p align="justify"> I am a Minahasan woman who is passionate about connecting and mobilizing others in effort to create tangible and sustainable social innovation.
 I strive to combine empathy, compassion, critical thinking, and effectiveness for strategic interventions.